jezevec10/jstris-guide/usermode.md

 - **Replace board** - The whole board is replaced by the map.
 - **Subtract from current board** - If blocks are present on the board in the same position as in the map, those blocks will be removed from the board.
 - **Add to current board (on top)** - The map will be overlaid on top of the board (like a layer in an image editing program).
 Map blocks take priority over existing board blocks.
-- **Add to current board (under)** - The map will be underlain under the board (like a layer in an image editing program).
+- **Add to current board (under)** - The map will be underlaid beneath the board (like a layer in an image editing program).
 Existing board blocks take priority over map blocks.
 - **Intersect with current board (keep stack color)** - All blocks on the board are removed, except in positions where blocks existed in both the board and the map.
 Block colors from the board are retained.
 - **Intersect with current board (force map color)** - Same as above, but block colors are replaced with those from the map.
-- **End if map collides with current piece position** - Will end the game as failure if the map shape collides with the currently active piece.
+- **End if map collides with current piece position** - Will end the game as a failure if the map shape collides with the currently active piece.
 Does not modify the board or piece position.
-- **End if map collides with current stack** - Will end the game as failure if the map shape collides with the current stack (placed blocks).
+- **End if map collides with current stack** - Will end the game as a failure if the map shape collides with the current stack (placed blocks).
 Does not modify the board.

 #### Active Block position handling:
 After the board is modified by the map (except for the two "End if" modes), you can control what happens to the active piece: